How to enable and disable private browsing on Safari

 Screen Time limitations are strictly for Safari.
 However, if you aren’t keen on using Safari, most browsers will have a private browsing option available.
 Incognito mode, for example, is how you access private browsing on Chrome.

 Screen Time, being an Apple app, will only work with the Safari browser, an Apple product.

 Is private browsing enough to hide your online activity?

 Ultimately, private browsing can keep prying eyes away, especially if the device is regularly used by multiple people.
 However, anyone with enough tech savvy can still find some secrets that you may have thought were unattainable with private browsing enabled.

 For example, private browsing does not hide your search history.
 On a surface level, yes, search requests made on a private window won’t autofill when you go back to a normal window.
 However, your DNS cache will hold all your online search history, including your private searches.
 Make sure to regularly clear your DNS cache to avoid anyone snooping.

 It’s important to make a distinction between private browsing and private search engines.
 While a private search engine will never store your history, the browser will still retain some identifying data.
-Of course, one of the best ways to protect your privacy online is with a VPN.
+Of course, one of the best ways to protect your privacy online is with a VPN for Safari.
 With NordVPN active, anyone trying to snoop on your online habits will be met with frustration as they try to find a way around our next-level encryption.